 2. Give back to the community.
 Acts of service are great ways to instill gratitude in kids.
 Consider participating in a local park clean-up, donate canned goods to a food pantry, or give away unused clothes and toys.
 There are also lots of ways you can volunteer right from your own home.

-5. Tell kids to say “please” and “thank you.”
-There’s no substitute for a positive manner.
+6. Tell kids to say “please” and “thank you.”
+There’s no substitute for good manners.
 Regularly using words like “please” and “thank you” gets little ones to remember to be grateful while demonstrating respect to others.

-10. Be a grateful parent.
+12. Be a grateful parent.
 Kids learn from observing.
-There’s no better way to demonstrate gratitude then for you to show how much YOU are thankful in life.
+There’s no better way to demonstrate gratitude than for you to show how much YOU are thankful in life.

 — Leah R. Singer